Combining “Big City” Experience With “Small Town” Service

 Para español

-If you or a loved one has been injured in a bus, truck or car accident, you may be able to recover medical expenses, lost wages and other losses you suffered.
+If a bus, truck or car accident injures you or a loved one, you can recover medical expenses, lost wages and other losses.

-It is extremely important to have well-qualified legal advice before signing an insurance release or making a statement to an insurance company representative.
-At the Brooklyn, New York, law firm of Lozner & Mastropietro, we have represented clients in motor vehicle accident cases since 1996.
-We offer the skill and experience needed to secure maximum compensation.
+It is essential to have qualified legal advice before signing an insurance release or making a statement to an insurance company representative.
+At Lozner & Mastropietro in Brooklyn, New York, our firm has represented clients in motor vehicle accident cases since 1996.
+We bring the skill and experience to help you secure maximum compensation.

 Recover Compensation For Serious Injury Accidents

-At Lozner & Mastropietro, our legal team is here to provide guidance and legal assistance for compensation recovery after a range of motor vehicle accident types, including those involving:
+At Lozner & Mastropietro, our legal team guides and assists you in recovering compensation after various motor vehicle accidents, including those involving:

 • Distracted driving